Webapge Updated - 1 Janaury 2024

 How many days paid sick leave are provided for?

-For 2023, the entitlement is 3 days paid sick leave.
+For 2023 the entitlement was 3 days paid sick leave.

 What is the Rate of Payment Payable to an Employee?